vitirover/academic_robot/README.md

 # How to use the Jetson nano remotely
 ## On Linux

 In your package you can find a fake HDMI.
-This dongle allows you to command your Jetson Nano from your PC through the wifi card (that we added to the standard Jetson Nano).
+This dongle allows you to visualize your Jetson Nano from your PC through the wifi card (that we added to the standard Jetson Nano).

+First, connect the Jetson Nano to your wifi.

-First, install tightvnc on your PC (do it once only):
+Install tightvnc on your PC (do it once only):
 ```
 sudo apt install xtightvncviewer
 ```